No Data? No Problem: Synthesizing Security Graphs for Better Intrusion Detection: Design

+In the first stage, we focus on generating the structure of provenance graphs.
+We train an enhanced GraphGen model with a direction-aware DFS encoding to capture edge directions, and a schema-constrained decoder to ensure the validity of the generated structures.
+To make this model applicable to large provenance graphs, we apply a time-bounded bidirectional subgraph sampling strategy to extract representative subgraphs.

-Existing graph generation models primarily focus on structural connectivity, often overlooking the modeling of node and edge labels~\cite{de2018molgan,you2018graph}.
+\PP{Structure Generation Model.} Existing graph generation models primarily focus on structural connectivity, often overlooking the modeling of node and edge labels~\cite{de2018molgan,you2018graph}.
 Many approaches also depend on domain-specific heuristics (e.g., those tailored to molecular graphs), limiting their generalizability across graph types~\cite{samanta2020nevae}.
-In contrast, provenance graphs represent a new class of heterogeneous graphs, where nodes correspond to system entities such as processes, files, and network components, and edges represent relations such as read, write, clone, and send.
+In contrast, provenance graphs represent a new class of heterogeneous graphs, where nodes correspond to system entities and edges represent system call types.
 Generating such graphs requires a domain-agnostic model that captures both structural and label information.

-To this end, we adopt GraphGen~\cite{goyal2020graphgen}, a domain-independent graph generation framework capable of jointly modeling node and edge labels along with structural connectivity.
-GraphGen converts graphs into sequences using minimum DFS codes, a canonical representation that preserves both topology and semantics.
-An Long Short-Term Memory (LSTM)-based model is trained to learn the joint distribution over these sequences, enabling the generation of labeled heterogeneous graphs in a domain-agnostic fashion.
+To this end, we build our approach on GraphGen~\cite{goyal2020graphgen}, a domain-agnostic framework that generates graphs autoregressively by jointly modeling structure and labels.
+However, the original GraphGen is not directly suitable for provenance graphs.
+To bridge this gap, we introduce two key enhancements: direction-aware structure modeling and schema-consistent relation generation.